jeffallen007/what-would-she-say/scripts/vectorstore-generation/README.md

 ### Barbie

 The 'Barbie' persona uses the script of Barbie the Movie to do a similarity search for relevant dialogue.
-The vectorstore is generate using a .pdf version of the movie script.
+The vector store is generated using a .pdf version of the movie script.

 Sample terminal script to generate 'barbie' vectorstore: